 A lot of hassle with tourists in Lisbon could easily be avoided if they realized it’s quicker to walk than stand in line for a bus just because dozens of travel guidebooks told them to do so.

 I use it frequently because public transportation times are usually accurate (and it saves me the trouble of opening a second app) and I suck at calculating how long it would take me to walk a mile.
 I also enjoy their sense of humor, suggesting a Jetpack as alternative transportation, and how the app shows you how many calories you’ll burn if you decide to walk.

 I find the app quite user-friendly, but do explore it for a bit before giving it a test run in real life.
-I particularly like the info option where you can immediately see if you’re walking uphill or downhill (a valuable information in Lisbon).
+I particularly like the info option where you can immediately see if you’re walking uphill or downhill (a piece of valuable information in Lisbon).

 Of course, Lisbon deserves visit longer than a layover, but if you only have a few hours in the Portuguese capital between flights why not make the best of it?

 The airport is relatively close to the city center by bus or metro.
 If you want to make the best of your time and not be caught stuck in traffic, I strongly recommend you take the metro.
 The station is right outside the arrivals area.
-Take the red line all the way to São Sebastião and then either walk from there all the way down to the Baixa-Chiado neighborhood (it’s a long walk but worth the trip; just double check on Citymapper if you’re willing to do it), or switch to the blue line and get off at Restauradores.
+Take the red line all the way to São Sebastião and then either walk from there all the way down to the Baixa-Chiado neighborhood (it’s a long walk but worth the trip; just double check on Citymapper if you’re willing to do it) or switch to the blue line and get off at Restauradores.

 For short trips to Lisbon, especially if you know nothing about the city or you had an unexpected layover, the TAP Portugal Stopover is a good option to plan your itinerary.